mf-dlcz/mf-dlcz/README.md

 # 💫 About Me:
 Welcome 👋🏼 <br />
-I'm continuing to learn JS
+I'm continuing to learn JS.
+Always looking for opportunities to grow and learn

 # 💻 Tech Stack: